SpotIM/spotim-integration-docs/safeframe/jac/readme.md

         targetElement: "commentsWidget",
         features: {
           safeFrame: {
               enabled: true,
               features: {
                 resize: {
                   enabled: true,
                 },
+                expandOver: {
+                  enabled: true,
                 },
               },
           },
+        },
         content: {
+          /**
-          // The value of the markup field should be the markup for the Spot.IM widget.
+          * - The value of the markup field should be the markup for the Spot.IM widget.
-          // Any references have to be remote, as the content will be loaded in a cross domain iframe.
+          * - Any references have to be remote, as the content will be loaded in a cross domain iframe.
+          * - 'data-is-full-screen' set to "true" when in mobile, the conversation is loading inside a modal i.e. safeframe, takes the whole user's device screen.
+          */
           markup:
             `<style>
               #fc_align {